Michels Hall Service Program

 - Students must provide their own transportation to and from their group’s service site.
 It is important that groups discuss transportation arrangements and are able to ensure every group member will have a way of getting to and from the service site.

 - One paper group application.
-This application includes completed continued housing form, suite/rooming preferences, suite leader nomination and suite memeber signatures.
+This application includes completed continued housing form, suite/rooming preferences, suite leader nomination and suite member signatures.

 - Eight electronic individual applicant information sheets.
 Each group member must complete the individual applicant information sheet.